qeaml/bip/README.md

 **b**uild **i**t **p**lease is a more complex version of [qcbs][qcbs].

+## Welcome to the `bip3` branch

+This branch will contain a complete rewrite of bip in zig, adorning the name bip 3.0

 ## Main difference between bip and qcbs

 qcbs is very much usable for smaller projects, like individual CLI tools or